 Gartner, Inc. ("Gartner") (NYSE: IT) is the world's leading information technology research and advisory company.
 We deliver the technology-related insight necessary for our clients to make the right decisions, every day.
-From CIOs and senior IT leaders in corporations and government agencies, to business leaders in high-tech and telecom enterprises and professional services firms, to supply chain professionals and technology investors, we are the valuable partner to clients in over 13,300 distinct organizations.
+From CIOs and senior IT leaders in corporations and government agencies, to business leaders in high-tech and telecom enterprises and professional services firms, to supply chain professionals and technology investors, we are the valuable partner to clients in 14,099 distinct organizations.
 We work with clients to research, analyze and interpret the business of IT within the context of their individual roles.
-Founded in 1979, Gartner is headquartered in Stamford, Connecticut, U.S.A., and as of December 31, 2012, we had 5,468 associates, including 1,405 research analysts and consultants, and clients in 85 countries.
+Founded in 1979, Gartner is headquartered in Stamford, Connecticut, U.S.A., and as of December 31, 2013, had 5,997 associates, including 1,475 research analysts and consultants, and clients in 85 countries.